donaldp/formidablejs-vercel-example/README.md

 `APP_URL` - the url of your application, .e.g. `https://formidablejs-vercel-example.vercel.app`.
 You can skip this if you don't know your application url.

+> Don't forget to also add your `.env` variables to your Vercel project.

 ### Deploying

 Assuming your default branch is `dev`, your application should now be deployed to Vercel.